svenriebedell/DellConfigHub/README.md

 ## Explaining ADMX deployment

-This GitHub providing a ADMX Template, this will set RegistryKey on local machine **HKLM:\Software\Dell\DellConfigHub** these keys will be read by PowerShell script.
+This GitHub supplying a ADMX Template, this will set RegistryKey on local machine **HKLM:\Software\Dell\DellConfigHub** these keys will be read by PowerShell script.
 The ADMX DellConfigHub has 4 Section:
 1. BIOS (Path CCTK Config-File and BIOS Setting)
 2. DellCommandUpdate (Path DCU Config-File and Update Ring)